 Coco Culhane, founder and director of the Veteran Advocacy Project at the Urban Justice Center, will dive into the arguments for relief with the Department of Defense Discharge Review Boards (DRBs), reviewing the statutes and regulations that govern an application to this type of board.
 Culhane will also cover who can apply to this board, grounds for relief, how to structure a brief, and best practices for working with your client when trauma is at the heart of an application.

-Coco Culhane is the founder and director of the Veteran Advocacy Project at the Urban Justice Center.
+Coco Culhane is the Executive Director of the Veteran Advocacy Project.
 She is an adjunct professor of clinical law at Brooklyn Law School, where she teaches the Veterans' Rights Clinic.
 Culhane sits on Senator Gillibrand's Service Academy Selection Committee, a panel that makes recommendations for the senator's academy nominations, and she is also a founding advisor to the NYC Veterans Alliance.
 From 2011-2013 she was an Equal Justice Works Fellow sponsored by the CIGNA Foundation and Cravath, Swaine & Moore LLP.
 She was formerly on the Steering Committee of the Veterans' Mental Health Coalition and chaired the Communications Committee in New York City for two years.
 She has presented on veterans' legal issues and conducted trainings for attorneys, social workers, and students at conferences across the country.
 Culhane received a J.D. from Brooklyn Law School, where she was the symposium editor of the Brooklyn Law Review and president of the student health law association.
 Prior to law school she was an editor at The New Republic for six years.
 She received a B.A. in English from Wesleyan University.

 Excellent course content, excellent written materials, excellent instructor!
 Informative, inspirational, and moving.
 The instructor made me want to be a veteran advocacy volunteer.